 3. Improves Nitric Oxide (NO) and Blood Flow to the Brain

-Ginkgo Biloba has extensively been used in traditional Chinese Medicine to “open channels” of energy to different parts of the body, including the brain, kidneys, liver and lungs.
+Ginkgo Biloba has extensively been used in traditional Chinese cure to “open channels” of energy to different parts of the body, including the brain, kidneys, liver and lungs.

 As it turns out, many of Ginkgo’s benefits stem from its reported ability to boost blood flow.
 In one study, older adults with a heart condition who took ginkgo biloba experienced an immediate increase in blood flow to their body and brain.
 This was due to a 12-percent increase in nitric oxide, a compound that dilates your blood vessels.

 A similar study showed the same effects on older people who took ginkgo extract.
 Additional animal research shows that thanks to improved blood flow, ginkgo may offer protective effects on the brain and other organs in your body.

 4. Reduces Anxiety & Depression in Animal Models

 Some research shows that Ginkgo can reduce symptoms of anxiety.
 A number of animal studies showed it’s Gingko’s antioxidants that are behind its mood-boosting effects.

 In one human study, 170 subjects with generalized anxiety took either 240 or 480mg of ginkgo.
 THe third group took a placebo pill.
 The group that took the highest dose of Ginkgo saw a 45% greater reduction in their anxiety symptoms.